10 Signs It Isn’t Safe for Your Loved One to Age in Place

 It can be hard for any parent or older family member to admit they need help or can no longer age in place, and they might not even realize they need assistance.

-If faced with this situation over the holidays, share concerns with your elderly family member candidly and lovingly.
+If faced with this situation, share concerns with your elderly family member candidly and lovingly.
 Offer to arrange an appointment with their primary care doctor for a standardized cognitive assessment that can help detect objective signs of impairment.

-Early detection, diagnosis, and treatment can help your older loved ones live an independent and fulfilling life for as long as possible.
+Early detection, diagnosis, and treatment can empower your older loved ones to live longer and more fulfilling lives, more safely, and with dignity.

 Subscribe Email